247th Rifle Division: Encirclement of 9th Army

 At 1600 hours that day Zhukov ordered the 69th, 33rd and 3rd Armies, plus 2nd Guards Cavalry to continue attacking to destroy the encircled grouping, in conjunction with 1st Ukrainian Front, by breaking it up into several isolated pockets.
 69th Army was to strike with its right flank in the direction of Riplos, Hersdorf and Streganz and then, depending on the situation, attack to the south or southeast.
 By the end of April 26 the Army was fighting along the line Klein EichholtzStorkowKablow, having advanced 15km during the day.
-The following day it was engaged with heavy fighting with German detachments covering the defiles between the lakes, but still advanced 6km along its left flank.
+The following day it was engaged in heavy fighting with German detachments covering the defiles between the lakes, but still advanced 6km along its left flank.
 During April 28 the 69th Army attacked to the southwest along both banks of the Schweriner See, pushing aside covering units, and advanced up to 6km.
 The next day the 9th Army resumed its attempts to break out of the encirclement, leading to furious fighting.
 By the end of the day the combined forces of 69th, 33rd and 3rd Armies had almost completely eliminated that part of the German grouping covering the main forces' breakthrough, and the main force had been broken into three distinct pockets.
-One pocket was in the Wendisch-Bucholtz area and during April 30 the combined Soviet armies completed its liquidation by 1700 hours, and the remainder of 9th Army was eliminated on May 1.
+One pocket was in the Wendisch-Bucholtz area; during April 30 the combined Soviet armies completed its liquidation by 1700 hours, and the remainder of 9th Army was eliminated on May 1.

 From May 3-8 the 69th Army advanced to the Elbe River, eliminating small strongpoints and German covering groups as it went.
 It reached the river on the sector from Burg to Schönebeck, where on May 5 it established contact with the American 83rd Infantry Division.